lapinskap/todos-api/README.md

 ## General info
 The main objective: Generate an API-only Rails application, set up a test framework, use TDD to implement the todo API, add token-based authentication with JWT, version this API, serialize with active model serializers, and add pagination features.

+Generate an API application with Rails 5
+Setup RSpec testing framework with Factory Bot, Database Cleaner, Shoulda Matchers and Faker.
+Build models and controllers with TDD (Test Driven Development).
+Make HTTP requests to an API with httpie.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)